2023 Best Industrial Engineering Bachelor's Degree Schools

 Top 15% Best Industrial Engineering Bachelor's Degree Schools

-Our 2023 rankings named Northwestern University the best school in the United States for industrial engineering students working on their bachelor’s degree.
+Our analysis found Northwestern University to be the best school for industrial engineering students who want to pursue a bachelor’s degree in the United States.
 Northwestern is a very large private not-for-profit school located in the small city of Evanston.

 While working on their Bachelor's Degree, IE majors at Northwestern accumulate an average of around $15,755 in student debt.

-You’ll be in good company if you decide to attend Georgia Institute of Technology - Main Campus.
-It ranked #2 on our 2023 Best Industrial Engineering Bachelor’s Degree Schools list.
+You’ll join some of the best and brightest minds around you if you attend Georgia Institute of Technology - Main Campus.
+The school came in at #2 on this year’s Best Industrial Engineering Bachelor’s Degree Schools list.
 Located in the large city of Atlanta, Georgia Tech is a public school with a very large student population.

 IE majors at Georgia Tech take out an average of $23,182 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $373, based on a 10-year repayment plan.

-Read full report on Industrial Engineering at Georgia Institute of Technology - Main Campus
+Full Industrial Engineering at Georgia Institute of Technology - Main Campus Report

 Read full report on Industrial Engineering at University of Michigan - Ann Arbor